Meet the Therapists

 I have been working in the mental health field for over fifteen years.
 I have worked with many different age ranges, mental health needs and diverse populations.
 Helping people recognize their strengths and abilities is what drives my passion to do this work.
 My goal is to help empower you to make the changes that you want to make in your life.

-Tianna Stehle, LMSW
+Tianna Stehle, LLMSW

 Hi- I’m Tianna.
 My goal and passion as a therapist is to help you create the best version of yourself.
 I’m here to help you navigate for a better today and future.